Framed motives of relative motivic spheres: Introduction

 \section{Introduction}

 Based on Voevodsky's theory of framed correspondences~\cite{V2}, the machinery of framed motives has been introduced and developed in~\cite{GP1}.
-One of the main purposes of the machinery is to compute an explicit fibrant resolution of the suspension $\bb P^1$-spectrum $\Sigma^\infty_{\bb P^1}X_+$ of a $k$-smooth algebraic variety $X\in Sm/k$~\cite[4.1]{GP1}.
+This machinery leads to serious computations not only in motivic homotopy theory, but also in classical algebraic topology.
+One of such computations~\cite[Theorem~11.9]{GP1} states that if $k$ is the field of complex numbers, then the framed motive $M_{fr}(pt)(pt)$ of the point $pt = Spec (k)$ evaluated at $pt$ has the stable homotopy type of the classical sphere spectrum $\Sigma^{\infty}_{S^1}(S^0)$.
+In particular, the sphere spectrum $\Sigma^{\infty}_{S^1}(S^0)$ can be computed in terms of algebraic varieties only.

+The key ingredients for this computation are the theorem~\cite[Theorem~11.1]{GP1} computing the motivic sphere spectrum in terms of twisted framed motives, the Cancellation Theorem for framed motives~\cite{AGP} as well as a result by Levine~\cite[Corollary~2]{L}.
+In turn, a key ingredient for proving~\cite[Theorem 11.1]{GP1} is this: for each integer $n\geq 1$ the canonical morphism of motivic spaces $C_*Fr((\bb A^1//\bb G_m)^{\wedge n}) \xrightarrow{}C_*Fr(T^{n})$ is a Nisnevich local equivalence.
+But this is exactly a partial case of the first statement of Theorem~\ref{cone} proven in this paper.